erizov/Professor/semester_1/lecture_09_graph_algorithms/floyd_warshall/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Floyd Warshall is the best solution for all problems" ✓ **CORRECT**: Floyd Warshall has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Floyd Warshall is the best solution for all problems" ✓ **CORRECT**: Floyd Warshall has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Floyd Warshall is too complex to understand" ✓ **CORRECT**: Floyd Warshall can be understood by breaking it down into smaller steps